chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 date:   2015-05-26 14:30:00
 private: true
 ---
 In the [last post](/pathfinding.html) I talked about pathfinding.
-In this post I would to talk about how I integrate systems such as pathfinding into the rest of the game.
+In this post I would to talk about how I integrated pathfinding and other systems into the rest of the game.

 I have always found it difficult to integrate game systems such as rendering, physics, AI, networking, etc. It is fairly easy to make things work.
-However, it can be very tricky to make systems work together in an elegant decoupled fashion.
-Getting the details right.
-I think I have more than 25 scrapped designs/architectures in various languages lying around.
-However, over the last couple of months I have finally managed to come up with a design I like.
+However, it can be very tricky to make systems work together in a a way that is elegant, decoupled, and flexible.
+I think I have more than 25 scrapped designs/architectures implemented in various languages lying around.
+However, over the last couple of months I have finally managed to come up with a solution I like.
 It feels great.

 <p class="photo">
   <img src="/assets/images/startrek-yes-meme.jpg"><br>